[CII] Emission in a Self-Regulated Interstellar Medium: --SFR Relation

-In the right panel of Figure \ref{fig: SFR-LCII} we show that the stack of all 41 snapshots compared to fits to observational surveys.
+In the right panel of Figure \ref{fig: SFR-LCII} we show the stack of all 41 snapshots compared to fits to observational surveys.
 All but the $Z'=0.1$ data points are within the scatter of the observational data.
 We mention that our SFR values fall on the low end of the local surveys of \cite{Delooze2011}, \cite{DeLooze2014}, and \cite{HerreraCamus2015}, while the comparison with data from the high-redshift survey of \cite{Schaerer2020} requires an extrapolation of their results, as they do not observe [CII] emission in galaxies with SFR $\lesssim 1 \; M_{\odot}\; \rm{yr}^{-1}$.
-Importantly, our simulation has a fixed setup and initial conditions, while the metallicity is systematically varied.
-While this is insightful, it does not take into account observed and theoretically predicted correlations between gas metallicity and other galaxy properties, namely stellar mass, which is in turn related to the gas surface density and specific SFR.

 We stress that while stacking our snapshots allows for the averaging out of the temporal scatter in this relation, a more elaborate setup is required in order to fully investigate this relationship on a galactic scale.
-This is because our box has an average gas surface density corresponding to the solar neighbourhood and a fixed metallicity, while a full galaxy is expected to have a radial variation in both gas surface density and gas metallicity, requiring a stack of many boxes with different gas properties in order to get a picture of the $L_{\rm{[CII]}}$-SFR on galactic scales.
+This is because our box has an average gas surface density corresponding to the solar neighbourhood and a fixed metallicity, while a full galaxy is expected to have a radial variation in both gas surface density and gas metallicity, requiring a stack of many boxes with different gas properties in order to get a picture of the [CII]--SFR on galactic scales.